Ljungby: Administration

-Ljungby became a friköping (or chipping in English) October 15, 1828, with the regulations decided on March 28, 1829.
-On January 31, 1879, Ljungby chipping's rules and regulations, building bylaws, and the fire charter was issued.
-On February 10, 1893, it was decided that the health care charter would also apply in the chipping.
+Ljungby became a friköping (or chipping in English) on 15 October 1828, with the regulations decided on 28 March 1829.
+On 31 January 1879, Ljungby chipping's rules and regulations, building bylaws, and the fire charter was issued.
+On 10 February 1893 it was decided that the health care charter would also apply in the chipping.
 1900 the concept municipalsamhälle was introduced into Sweden's legislation and Ljungby chipping was transformed into Ljungby köping municipalsamhälle.
 This was due to the fact that at least one of the town's charters was applied to the area and didn't belong to a stadskommun (approx. town municipality) or köpingskommun (approx. chipping municipality).
-On July 3, 1902, a special arrangement Charter was issued for Ljungby köping municipalsamhälle.
-On October 7, 1921, the area of Ljungby municipalsamhälle was increased from 0.98 km2 (0.37 mi2) to 3.50 km2 (1.35 mi2).
+On 3 July 1902 a special arrangement Charter was issued for Ljungby köping municipalsamhälle.
+On 7 October 1921 the area of Ljungby municipalsamhälle was increased from 0.98 km2 (0.37 mi2) to 3.50 km2 (1.35 mi2).

 Ljungby was, and is, the "church village" of Ljungby parish and belonged to Ljungby rural municipality after 1862 Swedish municipal reform.
-On January 1, 1936, Ljungby parish and rural municipality was reformed into Ljungby stad.
-This was in accordance to a decision made on September 20, 1935, that gave ljungby the title "stad" (English: town or city).
+On 1 January 1936 Ljungby parish and rural municipality was reformed into Ljungby stad.
+This was in accordance with a decision made on 20 September 1935 that gave Ljungby the title "stad" (English: town or city).
 With 1971 Swedish municipal reforms Ljungby stad and the rural municipality was ascended into Ljungby municipality with Ljungby being the central locality.